rahugur/forge-lock-free/README.md

 | **Memory per session** | <1 KB | ~2-5 MB | ~5-10 MB | **2000-10000x less** |
 | **Concurrent scaling** | Linear with cores | GIL-limited | GIL-limited | Truly parallel |

+All benchmarks use mock LLM with 0ms latency, measuring orchestration overhead only.
+Real-world throughput with LLM calls is bound by LLM latency.

 ### Why Is The Gap So Large?

 1. **No GIL.** Forge threads execute in true parallel.
 Python's `asyncio` gives concurrency (interleaving) but not parallelism (simultaneous execution).